 In the midst of all of this, I realized that I finally tapped into a passion: I FELL IN LOVE.
 I loved being in the media!
 I relished in partaking the "behind-the-scenes" aspects, and informing the audience of all the related information.
-I felt great because I satisfied my need to be on-camera, but I also was able to be myself, as opposed to playing a character role.
+I felt great because I satisfied my appetite to be on-camera, but I also was able to be myself, as opposed to playing a character role.
 All while informing and entertaining at the same time.
 I found my calling.

 I continued to model, but after finding my true passion within broadcasting and media, the photoshoots lost their appeal.
 It wasn't as fun… I needed the "moving" camera, the topic, the full involvement.
 (Modeling was never something I desired: I had a problem calling myself a "model" then, and you'll never hear me define myself as one now.
 I can't even believe I made any money.)

 Between, hosting, writing, some modeling, and tending bar, I eventually overworked myself (hey, it's how I roll) and became so fed up with the industry, that I took a leave in 2007.
 It was a personal test: I told myself that if I was fine after a full year of industry absence, that I would not go back.